All You Need to Know About Iron Oxide Red

 Uses Of Iron Oxide Red

-A naturally occurring iron oxide ore is thin and scaly and is called Micaceous Haematite.
-It is reported that this material is used as a substitute or in the manufacturing of stoves as the black lead.
-It also holds immense importance in petroleum and natural gas industries as a lubricant, pivotal in oil drilling.
-Iron mine tailings are rich in haematite, which is why they are used to manufacture bricks.
-Recycling is required because of its high alkalinity; thus, it can be found easily in recyclable waste streams in large volumes.
+A naturally occurring iron oxide ore is thin and scaly and is called micaceous hematite.
+It is reported that this material is used as a substitute or in the manufacturing of stoves replacing black lead.
+It also holds immense importance in petroleum and natural gas industries as a lubricant, pivotal in oil drilling (see later).
+Iron mine tailings are rich in haematite, which is how they can be used to manufacture bricks.
+Recycling is required because of the high alkalinity of the tailings; thus it can be found easily in recyclable waste streams in large volumes.

 Used As A Pigment

 Dependability, extensive opacity and permanence are some of the most important qualities that colourants should have.
 When it comes to alkalis, haematite is indifferent towards them, whereas it is partly soluble in acids.
 Hematite does not react with most organic solvents.
 This pigment is extremely important in colourants, dyes and pigments.

 The classic example of red iron oxide is as an inclusion pigment in the production of clay ceramics, such as tiles and bricks.
 Inclusion pigments are when a pigment is added to a clay before it has been fired into the ceramic form, such pigments do not dissolve in the media (i.e. the clay, water and other materials), but are dispersed evenly throughout.